thoughtbot/superglue/docs/configuration.md

 The persist key is set to the JS asset fingerprint, this prevents the need to migrate data stored in storage.

 ## Custom Reducers
 The generator will also add a `reducer.js` file for any custom reducer you'd like to add.
-Included in the reducer are a `pagesReducer` for any cross page updates and a `applicationRootReducer` for the entire store.
+Included in the reducer is a `pagesReducer` for any cross page updates, and a `applicationRootReducer` for the entire store.
 The latter is used for Redux-Persist, which you can customize to your needs.

 ## Custom Visit and Remote